-Gender dysphoria is when a person feels like their gender identity doesn’t match the sex they were assigned at birth.
-It can make them uncomfortable or unhappy, but there are ways to support them and help them feel more at ease.
+Gender dysphoria is when a person feels uncomfortable or distressed because their gender identity doesn’t match the sex they were assigned at birth.
+This can cause anxiety, depression, and problems in daily life.

 What is Gender Dysphoria?